tensorflow/docs/site/en/api_docs/python/tf/contrib/gan.md

 [`class RunTrainOpsHook`](../../tf/contrib/gan/RunTrainOpsHook): A hook to run train ops a fixed number of times.

+[`class StarGANModel`](../../tf/contrib/gan/StarGANModel): A StarGANModel contains all the pieces needed for StarGAN training.

 ## Functions

 [`acgan_model(...)`](../../tf/contrib/gan/acgan_model): Returns an ACGANModel contains all the pieces needed for ACGAN training.